 Ancient History and Classical Archaeology / Classical Civilisation

 Some of you will have taken A levels or GCSEs in classical subjects, whereas others will be coming fresh to the subject.
 Whatever your background, you might like to spend some time over the summer vacation reading some of the following.
 You don't need to read all of these - just dip into the areas you find most interesting!
-Remember also to visit local museums and ancient sites close to home, or wherever you might be travelling this summer.

 - Homer, Iliad and Odyssey: The Penguin Classics translations by Robert Fagles are good, see also Emily Wilson's new translation of the Odyssey.
 Lattimore's translations (University of Chicago Press) helpfully have the line number alongside the translation, which is useful later when you come to write essays.